phpstan/phpstan/website/src/user-guide/output-format.md

 Opening file in an editor
 --------------

-The default `table` error formatter offers a configuration parmaeter `editorUrl` that lets you specify a URL with placeholders that will be printed next to the error message in the output:
+The default `table` error formatter offers a configuration parameter `editorUrl` that lets you specify a URL with placeholders that will be printed next to the error message in the output:

 ```
  ------ -------------------------------------------------------------------